Commander Jake Lewis

 Jake returned expecting to be a hero, but instead his CO put him on leave for disobeying orders and Starfleet Intelligence confiscated his recordings.
 He issued a formal protest, to which he received a call from a high-ranking Admiral who informed him that what he had witnessed was now classified at the highest levels and was never to be spoken of again.
 It was the third time that he’d had a run-in with the spooks, and his skepticism of them had grown with each encounter.
 Nonetheless, his immediate concern was his CO, who demoted him back to Lieutenant JG and filed for his immediate transfer.
 He knew he’d be lucky to receive any posting at all with such a reprimand on his record.

-Team 6 had an operating area starting at the Triangle and extending out along the Romulan Neutral Zone.
+Team 6 had an operating area in lawless regions between the Romulan and Klingon borders, and then out along the Romulan Neutral Zone.
 On the team, Jake had two roles: as far as strategic operations went, he was chiefly responsible for drawing up mission plans, while as an operator, he was also in the field, his skills most pronounced around surveillance, evasion and extraction.
-In his role as an operator, he finally got to put to use many of the things he had learned long ago aboard the Luck of the Irish.
-The late 2370’s were a tumultuous time, and he participated in a number of key covert operations during the C’hakilian War.
-As the war wound to a close, incident again struck when Shinzon led his coup against the Romulan Senate and set out against the Federation.
-While the assault eventually failed, it served as a reminder that the Romulan Empire was indeed still very much a threat.
-Team 6 began looking at ways to gather intelligence within the closed borders of the Empire, but progress was slow given the Empire’s isolationism.
+In his role as a field officer, he finally got to put to use many of the things he had learned long ago aboard the Luck of the Irish.
+The late 2370’s were a tumultuous time, and he participated in a number of key covert operations.
+While Shinzon’s coup against the Romulan Senate and his subsequent attempted assault failed, it served as a reminder that the Romulan Empire was indeed still very much a threat, and Team 6 began looking at ways to gather intelligence within the closed borders of the Empire.
+Progress was slow given the Empire’s isolationism.

-While the Romulan front remained relatively sealed, Team 6 was also working a set of operations in the Triangle against arms trading.
-According to intelligence, the Orion Syndicate was holding an arms tradeshow within Meja’s Nebula.
+While the Romulan front remained relatively sealed, Team 6 was also working a set of operations against arms trading.
+According to intelligence, the Orion Syndicate was holding an arms trade show within Meja’s Nebula.
 Jake and four of his team members were inserted as arms dealers, intending to use their cover to provide advanced surveillance for a strike against the vessel.
 However, when they arrived, they quickly discovered a pair of high-value targets that they hadn’t expected: two command-level officers from Starfleet R&D. The presence of such officers indicated something darker than the arms show, and they recognized that they needed to alter the game plan.
-Unfortunately, when they tried to alert Division, they found that their communications were jammed.
-Unable to contact his superiors, Jake made a bold decision.
+Unfortunately, when they tried to alert their superiors, they found their communications jammed.
+Unable to request updated instructions, Jake made a bold decision.
 He and his team approached the Starfleet officers, blew their cover and alerted them to the impending raid, claiming that they too were officers skimming off the top of Starfleet and that they’d been alerted to the raid by associates also within Starfleet.
 They explained that they were sick of the Federation always playing by the rules and they helped the traitorous officers escape as the Starfleet task group assaulted the arms show.

 For his leadership and ingenuity, Jake received a promotion to Executive Officer of the USS Serpent, a vessel operating under the purview of the Special Operations Division.
 In addition to his ship-bound role, his position also made him the Team Leader for Team 14, the operations unit attached to the Serpent.
 Team 14 was focused solely on the Romulan Empire.
 Whereas Team 6 had spent a lot of time involved with combat operations, Team 14’s objectives meant mostly reconnaissance and data collection.
 Much of their efforts centered on Qualor III, where they flipped several Romulans who were affiliated with the Imperial Navy but who had become disenchanted following Shinzon’s coup.
 It was through one of these contacts that they were eventually informed of a Romulan Subcommander who’d recently been imprisoned for speaking out about the Empire.
 While their contacts on Qualor III were relatively cut off from the inner workings of the Empire, they recognized that a Romulan Subcommander would be a very different story if they could extract him.
 Jake drew up a daring deep cover mission with a stolen Romulan frigate, and they successfully entered Romulan space and extracted the Commander.
 At first, the man was unwilling to completely turn his back on the Empire, but Jake was able to negotiate with him and eventually he was turned.
 Starfleet Intelligence could never admit to having him, but he turned out to be a treasure trove.